swiftlang/swift-evolution/proposals/NNNN-refining-identifier-and-operator-symbology.md

 `Pattern_Syntax` code points unless they are in the following blocks:
 Miscellaneous Symbols, Miscellaneous Technical.
-(Note that the emoji picker on Apple platforms--and, possibly, other platforms--automatically inserts U+FE0F VARIATION SELECTOR-16 when a user selects such code points; for instance, selecting ❤️ inserts U+2764 U+FE0F.
+(Note that the emoji picker on Apple platforms--and, possibly, other platforms--automatically inserts U+FE0F VARIATION SELECTOR-16 when a user selects many such code points; for instance, selecting ❤️ inserts U+2764 U+FE0F.
 Note also that variation selectors are discarded by normalization.)